About the Trustees:

 Adrian returned to Ghana in 2009 and 2010 to work on a toilet building project in the Volta Region.
 He kept in touch with several people and in 2018 set up a similar project in another village with generous financial support from family and friends.
 Heather and his daughter Alyrene returned with him in 2019 for the completion of the project and to set up, Community Action Ghana as an official charity.

 Adrian brings his excellent management and technical skills to the Board and the projects.

 Alyrene is a fundraising professional and has worked for large international NGOs including, UNICEF UK and Oxfam, as well as smaller, grass roots organisations.
 She also happens to be Adrian and Heather’s daughter!
 In 2010/11, she volunteered through VSO in Uganda as Marketing and Fundraising Advisor for a women’s rights organisation based in Kampala.

 Alyrene has extensive experience in leading overseas fundraising events and field visits.
 While working for UNICEF UK, she frequently travelled to Africa and Asia and was responsible for between 16 – 120 fundraising volunteers on each trip.
 As a Project Manager for Raleigh International, Alyrene was also responsible for the wellbeing and health and safety of young volunteers from Europe and Asia.
 She managed community projects such as building water systems for rural villages and conducted feasibility studies with the local community to assess future needs.

 Currently, Alyrene heads up the Development Team for Oxfordshire Mind where she is responsible for a team of fundraisers and trainers.
-Alyrene will lead on all fundraising activities for Community Action Ghana
+Alyrene leads on all fundraising activities for Community Action Ghana